ryandejaegher/hugo-starter/content/articles/how-to-style-social-icons-squarespace-7.1.md

 ![](/uploads/svg-vs-png.png)

-I’m going to show you the CSS for each of these today, let’s get started.
+Today I'm going to be showing you the CSS to customize the SVG color and how to create an outlined social icon.
+Let's get started.

-What we're going to be creating.

 ### Compatibility/Requirements